These are the carriers with the best track record for safety and reliability.

 - Not being on the European Union Blacklist (one star)

-- Being fatality free for the past 10 years (one star)
+- Being fatality free for the past ten years (one star)

 - Being FAA (Federal Aviation Authority) endorsed (one star)

-- Originating from a country that meets all 8 ICAO safety parameters (International Civil Aviation Organization) (two stars)
+- Originating from a country that meets all eigt ICAO safety parameters (International Civil Aviation Organization) (two stars)

 World’s safest airlines (in alphabetical order, aside from Qantas who came on top)

-According to Airline Ratings, Qantas was a standout amongst the pack in terms of safety.
-The others are placed in alphabetical order and not winning order as there was not significant enough a difference between them to warrant a winning order.
+According to Airline Ratings, Qantas was a standout among the pack in terms of safety.
+The others are placed in alphabetical order and not winning order as the differences between them were not significant enough to warrant a winning order.

 How does this list stack up against fatalities?